1962

 Eunice Murray left Los

-Angeles ; she had asked Marilyn an advance of several
+Angeles ; she had asked Marilyn a several

-hundred of dollars on her salary.
+hundred of dollars advance on her salary.
 She went to Mexico City, to visit her

 brother-in-law, Churchill Murray (brother of her ex-husband John